 B.A., Hamilton College; J.D., Boston College Law School

 Anne joined The Barker Adoption Foundation in 2017 as Director of Development.
 In this role, she is responsible for creating and implementing development strategies for Barker and its individual programs as well as cultivating and developing new and existing individual, corporate and foundation funding sources.
 Anne brings to Barker years of experience in nonprofit fundraising.
 Anne received her undergraduate degree in Philosophy and Psychology before receiving a J.D. degree and practicing law for over 10 years.
 Anne is also an adoptive parent.
 She is pleased to bring together her passion for the work Barker does and her development expertise to help grow support for the Barker mission. firstname.lastname@example.org

 BSW, Andrews University; MSW, Andrews University

-Ms. Clarke is the Director of Project Wait No Longer: Permanency for Foster Youth, a Barker initiative that seeks to find permanent homes for children currently in the public foster care system.
-She is responsible for the Project's overall administration, including recruitment, training, outreach and matching.
-Ms. Clarke comes to Barker with 13 years of experience as a social worker and clinician, with many of those years focusing on children and families.
+Ms. Clarke is the Senior Director of Clinical & Support Services and responsible for managing, developing, implementing and providing oversight and quality assurance for the clinical aspects of the work provided by the agency’s adoption and support programs.
+Ms. Clarke has more than 20 years of experience as a social worker and clinician, with many of those years focusing on children and families.
 Previously, Ms. Clarke was the Director of Barker’s Project Wait No Longer.
-Prior to Barker, Ms. Clarke worked with the foster care system, family preservation programs as well as domestic and international adoption work.
-As an adoptive parent herself, she brings both a personal and professional understanding of the adoption process as well as a passion for achieving permanency for at-risk children. firstname.lastname@example.org
+Prior to Barker, Ms. Clarke worked with the foster care system, family preservation programs as well as domestic and international adoption programs.
+As an adoptive parent herself, she brings both a personal and professional understanding of the adoption process as well as a passion for supporting families and achieving permanency for children. email@example.com